opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ---
 layout: default
-title: Creating alerts with Dashboard
+title: Using alerts with Dashboard
 parent: Alerting
 nav_order: 50
 ---

-# Creating alerts with Dashboard
+# Using alerts with Dashboard
 Introduced 2.8
 {: .label .label-purple }

-Use the **Dashboard** app to set up alerts and display visualizations from within the app instead of jumping between the app and the [alerting plugin]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/index/) page.
+Use **Dashboard** to set up alerts and display visualizations from within the app instead of jumping between the app and the [alerting plugin]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/index/) page.
 The Dashboard app gives you one place to:

 - Set up, add, and adjust rules and conditions that trigger alerts and notifications.
 - Create visualizations to help you quickly see trends and patterns or identify and address issues.
 - Build dashboards to stay on top of important metrics and data points in real time.
 - Monitor your alerts in one place with at-a-glance dashboards.

-Getting started with alerting in Dashboard is straightforward.
+Getting started with alerting with Dashboard is straightforward.
 Watch this video for a quick overview of some of the tasks we'll perform in this tutorial.

 <insert demo from SME>

 ## Prerequisites

-- If you don't already have OpenSearch and OpenSearch Dashboards 2.8 or later, [download or upgrade OpenSearch](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/) to get started.
+- If you aren't running OpenSearch and OpenSearch Dashboards 2.8 or later, [download or upgrade OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) to get started.
-- <XYZ>.
+- The Alerting and Notifications Dashboards plugins must be installed.
+See [Managing OpenSearch Dashboards plugins]({{site.url}}{{site.baseurl}}install-and-configure/install-dashboards/plugins/).
-- <XYZ>.
+-

 ## Visualization requirements